Over 71% of our Year 6 students who sat the 11+ exam in September 2019 secured offers of a place at grammar school.

 Preparation for 11+ has always been a tradition at Hydesville and each year a significant number of pupils secure places at our local grammar schools.
 We understand that such places are not suitable for all pupils, so our regular tracking and monitoring enables us to support all pupils on the journey to success.

-We are committed to our drive for academic excellence across all Prep School year groups and to ensuring that every child achieves their true potential by the time they leave us at the end of Year 6.
+We are committed to driving academic excellence across all Prep School year groups and to ensuring that every child achieves their true potential by the time they leave us at the end of Year 6.

-- New resources have been brought in for staff and pupils, to ensure a rigorous focus on the key demands of the 11+ examinations.
-These develop core skills in vocabulary and numerical understanding in a way beyond the standard test books obtained from retailers.
+Additional resources have been brought in to ensure a rigorous focus on the key demands of the 11+ examinations.
+These resources develop core skills in vocabulary and numerical understanding in a way beyond the standard test books obtained from retailers.

-- The GL and CAT assessments taken in school will be used to identify where each child has potential gaps in their profile, or if they are placed within the “zone of possibility” – having a mark that has qualified for grammar school places in the past.
-According to a child’s profile, simple steps can be advised which over the course of the months that follow, will raise their ability in this area improving their overall intellectual capability.
+In addition, the GL and CAT assessments taken in school will be used to identify where each child has potential gaps in their profile, or if they are placed within the “zone of possibility” – having a mark that has qualified for grammar school places in the past.
+According to a child’s profile, simple steps can be advised that will raise their ability in this area improving their overall intellectual capability.